P20000/P20000/README.md

-# 👋 Hello, I'm P20000
+# I am Pranav Dwivedi

-## 🚀 Cloud & DevOps Enthusiast | Aspiring Engineer
+## Cloud & DevOps Enthusiast | Aspiring Engineer

 I'm a passionate and self-driven technologist with a keen interest in **DevOps**, **Cloud Engineering**, and **Software Development**.
 My journey in tech began early, diving into **Python** and **Web Development** at the age of 14, and building a solid foundation in low-level programming with **C**.